HHWONG-PY3/ENGG4930D_Tea-Project-I-KANDO_Board_Game/README.md

 # ENGG4930D_Tea-Project-I-KANDO_Board_Game
-These are the 3D models of I-KANDO
+These are the 3D model files of I-KANDO